rasviitanen/rvm/README.md

 Edit the `rvm::lambda::host::Host` impl for `HostComponent` and add your newly added function.
 The rust code will automatically run bindgen when compiled.

-After you are done with the host canges, you need to make the changes available for the python guest by regenerating the bindings.
+After you are done with the host changes, you need to make the changes available for the python guest by regenerating the bindings.
  1. Make sure you have `componentize-py`, which can be installed via:

      `pip install componentize-py`.
  2. Generate bindings to output dir `guests`: